tzeikob/javascript-patterns/control-flow/sequential-iteration/README.md

 ### Sequential iteration with promises ###

 A more elegant way to implement this pattern is to use **chaining promises** which will give us more readable and less verbose code in comparison to callbacks.
 In promises we know that a promise will resolve only **once** either fulfilled or rejected, so why not to wrap each task in a promise and chain them so to get that strictly sequential flow.
-So let's say we have the same tasks as before but this time instead of using async callback they return a promise.
+Let's say we have the same tasks as before but this time instead of using async callback they return a promise.

 ```javascript
 const tasks = [